top of page

 ABOUT ME

 I am bible-believing Christian who has been reading and writing horror and suspense fiction since I was barely a teenager.
 I only started pursuing writing as a career in 2007.
-I've been to the Borderlands Press Boot Camp for writers hosted by Tom and Elizabeth Monteleone in Baltimore, Maryland in 2010 and again in 2012.
-That workshop boosted my writing by leaps and bounds and if you are a serious writer, I strongly encourage you to attend a boot camp when you're able.
-I'm also a member of the Horror Writers Association and have a Bachelor's degree in Psychology from the University of Tennessee.
-For a day job, I currently work as a property claims adjuster and have completed an additional Associates Degree in Claims.
+I've been to the Borderlands Press Boot Camp for writers in Baltimore, Maryland in 2010 and again in 2012.
+I have a Bachelor's degree in Psychology from the University of Tennessee, and for a day job I currently work as a property claims adjuster and have completed an additional Associates Degree in Claims.
 Believe it or not, I love the job because it can be exciting, but mainly because it's something different every day and some of the strange claims I see help spawn new story ideas.

 I got into horror after reading Stephen King's Skeleton Crew in the seventh grade, and I've been hooked on the genre ever since.
 I read King's work for a long time before moving on to H.P.
 Lovecraft, Richard Matheson, Robert E. Howard, Shirley Jackson, and Dean Koontz and then transitioning to David Morrell, Dennis Lehane, Elmore Leonard, and host of other writers.
-Once I became a member of the HWA, I discovered the works of Tom Monteleone, F. Paul Wilson, Doug Winter, Heather Graham, and several other contemporaries.
 As I mentioned before, horror is an emotion we all must face at some point in our lives.
 That cannot be said about all emotions.
 Take love for example.
 It's sad and tragic but not everyone will experience what true, pure love really is in their lifetime.
 In my mind, horror and suspense are feelings that almost everyone can relate to on some scale.

 You've probably noticed from the photos on this site how fond I am of the mountains.
 I love to hike and most the background photos on this site are from my hikes.
 Most of them, not all of them.
 I'm also a fan of the beach, but if I had my druthers, I'd rather live in the snow for about six months out of the year and then at the beach for half a year.
 As it is, I live in a town at the foothills of the Smoky Mountains called Maryville in Tennessee with my wife and family.
 We get the annual cycle of climate changes, but the winters are usually too short for my liking.
 However, if you decide to come for a visit, the mountains are beautiful.
 Who knows?
 I might run into you on a trail.